AP source: Hawks send center Dwight Howard to Hornets

 The Hawks are sending Howard and the No. 31 overall pick in Thursday’s NBA draft to Charlotte for center Miles Plumlee, shooting guard Marco Belinelli and the 41st pick, a person familiar with the situation told The Associated Press.
 The person spoke on condition of anonymity Tuesday because the trade is not yet official.

-Howard will be playing for his third team in three seasons following a disappointing one-year return to his Atlanta hometown.
+Howard, an eight-time All-Star and three-time NBA Defensive Player of the Year, will be playing for his third team in three seasons following a disappointing one-year return to his Atlanta hometown.

 Most Read Stories